-a) ECOHAB will fund method development only when it is necessary to conduct research.

-b) MERHAB will not fund the development of new methods, only the improvement or testing of an existing method to facilitate its use in monitoring HAB cells or toxins or environmental conditions that foster HABs.

-c) PCM HAB Development phase will fund novel method development where the concept is so new to the HAB community that it is unknown whether it will be suitable for research or monitoring.

-d) PCM HAB will also fund efforts to fully develop existing technologies, making them widely available to potential end users.

-2) Use of models for forecasting and prediction.

-a) HAB forecasting and prediction through the development of models, is covered by ECOHAB.

-b) Development of partnerships to test and utilize models for forecasting as part of specific monitoring programs is under the purview of MERHAB.

-c) Transfer of models for HAB forecasting and prediction to end users will be covered by PCM HAB.

-d) Modification or use of models to develop prevention strategies will be funded by PCM HAB.

-3) HAB-related human dimensions research will be conducted as part of the PCM HAB program, including socio-economic impacts of HABs.
-However, an ECOHAB or a MERHAB proposal may have a socio-economic component as part of a larger study.

-b.
+- a) ECOHAB will fund method development only when it is necessary to conduct research. - b) MERHAB will not fund the development of new methods, only the improvement or testing of an existing method to facilitate its use in monitoring HAB cells or toxins or environmental conditions that foster HABs. - c) PCMHAB RDDTT Development phase will fund novel method development where the concept is so new to the HAB community that it is unknown whether it will be suitable for research or monitoring. - d) PCMHAB RDDTT will also fund efforts to sufficiently develop proven HAB methods to translate them into products that are widely available to potential endusers. - 2) Use of models for forecasting and prediction. - a) HAB forecasting and prediction through the development of models, is covered by ECOHAB. - b) Development of partnerships to test and utilize models for forecasting as part of specific monitoring programs is under the purview of MERHAB. - c) Transfer of models for HAB forecasting and prediction to end users will be covered by PCMHAB RDDTT. - d) Modification or use of models to develop prevention strategies will be funded by PCMHAB RDDTT. - 3) HAB-related human dimensions research will be conducted as part of the PCMHAB RDDTT program, including socio-economic impacts of HABs.
+However, an ECOHAB or a MERHAB proposal may have a socio-economic component as part of a larger study. - 5.
 Examples of Non-Applicable Research Topics

 Some HAB research is conducted by other programs within NOAA or within other state or federal agencies.
-The priorities of those programs are described in several recent reports8,9,10.
-To avoid duplication of effort, ECOHAB, MERHAB, and PCM HAB will not fund research in the following areas:
+The priorities of those programs are described in several recent reports (8,9,10).
+To avoid duplication of effort, ECOHAB, MERHAB, and PCMHAB will not fund research in the following areas:

 1) Prevention of HABs by implementation of nutrient reductions or hydrodynamic modifications is a possible strategy, but numerous other programs in other agencies address implementation issues.
-PCM HAB will not fund, for example, research to develop new methods of nutrient removal or develop land use practices that may reduce nutrient inputs.
-However, if actual nutrient reductions or hydrodynamic changes are implemented, PCM HAB may fund research to monitor and model the consequences of those activities if they will be transferable to other situations;
+PCMHAB will not fund, for example, research to develop new methods of nutrient removal or develop land use practices that may reduce nutrient inputs.
+However, if actual nutrient reductions or hydrodynamic changes are implemented, PCMHAB may fund research to monitor and model the consequences of those activities if they will be transferable to other situations;